-(d) "On duty" means any period during which a domestic worker is working worker is actually working.
+(d) "On duty" means any period during which a domestic worker is working or is required to remain on the employer's property.

 (e) "Period of rest" means a period during which the domestic worker has complete freedom from all duties and is free to leave the employer's household or stay within the household solely for personal pursuits.